-British Rowing Junior Inter Regional Regatta Competition Safety Plan
+British Rowing Junior Inter Regional Regatta Event Safety Plan

-I. Introduction
+I.0 Introduction

-The British Rowing Junior Inter Regional Regatta (JIRR) is a national competition for Junior competitors which is run on Saturday 23rd April 2022 at the National Watersports Centre (NWSC), Nottingham.

-The NWSC has a purpose built 2000m lake within Holme Pierrepont Country Park comprising 270 acres of parkland managed by Holme Pierrepoint Leisure Trust in partnership with Nottingham City Council.

-Known hazards are the pontoons, the proximity/juxtaposition of transit and racing lanes, the stake boat cable and an outfall on the line of the stakeboats at the 2000m course start

-All events, unless specified, will be run over 1500m.

-Events are offered for Junior Competitors from J14 - J16 and WJ14 - WJ16 in a variety of boat class from Ix up to and including 8+ with different boat classes for different age groups, and adaptive boat classes.
-Competence of crews varies between competitors and is based on regional selection to choose the appropriate representative, carried out independently by the regions in a variety of ways.

-This Competition Safety Plan takes into consideration the guidance within 'RowSafe'.

-The Competition Safety Plan explains safety measures that have been introduced following consideration of the competition Risk Assessment together with specific BR requirements.

-The competition will be run in compliance with the BR Rules of Racing.
+- 1.1 The British Rowing Junior Inter Regional Regatta (JIRR) is a national competition for Junior competitors which is run on Saturday 22nd April 2023 at the National Watersports Centre (NWSC), Nottingham. - 1.2 The NWSC has a purpose built 2000m lake within Holme Pierrepont Country Park comprising 270 acres of parkland managed by Holme Pierrepoint Leisure Trust in partnership with Nottingham City Council. - 1.3 Known hazards are the pontoon, the proximity/juxtaposition of transit and racing lanes, the stake boat cable and an outfall on the line of the stakeboats at the 2000m course start - 1.4 All events, unless specified, will be run over 1500m. - 1.5 Events are offered for Junior Competitors from JI4 JI6 and WJI4 WJI6 in a variety of boat class from Ix up to and including 8+ with different boat classes for different age groups, and adaptive boat classes.
+Competence of crews varies between competitors and is based on regional selection to choose the appropriate representative, carried out independently by the regions in a variety of ways. - 1.6 This Event Safety Plan follows the guidance within 'RowSafe'. - 1.7 The Event Safety Plan explains safety measures that have been introduced following consideration of the event Risk Assessment together with specific BR requirements. - 1.8 The competition will be run in compliance with the BR Rules of Racing.

-2. Competition Organisation
+2.0 Event Organisation